 Distance from Seattle to Skagit Wildlife Area: 59 miles (1 hour)

-Identified as an Important Bird Area by the National Audubon Society, Skagit Wildlife Area is a real bird paradise.
+Identified as an Important Bird Area by the National Audubon Society, Skagit Wildlife Area is a real bird paradise and a must-visit if you have more than just a weekend in Seattle.

 Here, you can witness the return of thousands of migrating birds to the Skagit Valley, the area that is renowned for the Skagit Valley Tulip Festival.